rithik-dev/firebase_notifications_handler/README.md

 * Numerous parameters were renamed to add clarity and consistency, and some were removed.
 Refer to the [CHANGELOG.md](https://github.com/rithik-dev/firebase_notifications_handler/blob/master/CHANGELOG.md#200---18032023) for more details.
 * NavigatorKey is no longer accepted/provided in the onTap, onOpenNotificationArrive callbacks.
 Instead, you'll have to create a key and maintain it in your app.
 Refer to the [example app](https://github.com/rithik-dev/firebase_notifications_handler/tree/master/example).
-* Moved android-specific config params like channelId, channelName, sound etc. to androidConfig.
+* Moved android-specific local notifications config params like channelId, channelName, sound etc. to localNotificationsConfiguration.androidConfig.
-* Moved ios-specific config params like sound etc. to iosConfig.
+* Moved ios-specific local notifications config params like sound etc. to localNotificationsConfiguration.iosConfig.
 * onFCMTokenRefresh is removed.
 Instead, you can use onFcmTokenUpdate callback.
 You can always maintain your own stream for tokens in your app if needed.
+* NotificationTapDetails class is now called NotificationInfo, and NotificationInfo now also holds the firebase message as a parameter.
+* onOpenNotificationArrive now provides an object of NotificationInfo instead of just the payload.
+The payload can be accessed simply by using `payload` property of this class.
+* notificationArrivesSubscription now returns a Stream of NotificationInfo objects instead of just the payload.
+* notificationIdGetter moved to localNotificationsConfiguration.notificationIdGetter

 ## Getting Started
 <b>Step 1</b>: Before you can add Firebase to your app, you need to create a Firebase project to connect to your application.